mac999/sensor-map-vibe/README.md

 This project demonstrates vibe coding to make the basic sensor mapping application built with **Django** and **Leaflet**.
 It shows how to display a list of sensor devices on an interactive map and visualize sensor readings when a device is selected.

 ## Prompt
+Design the UX sketches below to create the UI (User Interface) and give them to LLM.

 - OpenAI codex: Make project which has title called "sensor map vibe" using python, django, leaflet map, support to visualize sensor device PoI list on map, visualize sensor data chart when user click the PoI, connect and disconnect sensor device which has (device name, MAC address, position, device number, description, dataset fields) with example data.
+- Github Copilot for map.html: Redesign and update this map.html consdering this pasted image.
+Use bootstrap library and style to make this UI and UX.
+Add resize handler to show the entire the map, charts components which are depending on browser screen size automatically, naturally.
+Font height = 11pt.
+Make PoI from Device and SensorData in models.py.
+Make these charts using bootstrap chart from Device and SensorData in models.py.
-- Github Copilot: Redesign and update this map.html consdering this pasted image.
+- Github Copilot for device_detail.html: Redesign and update this HTML consdering this pasted image.
 Use bootstrap library and style to make this UI and UX.
 Add resize handler to show the entire the map, charts components which are depending on browser screen size automatically, naturally.
 Font height = 11pt.
 Make PoI from Device and SensorData in models.py.
 Make these charts using bootstrap chart from Device and SensorData in models.py.

 ## Features